 Although coconut oil is a wonderful product for curly hair, it can be hard to wash out and get rid of after applying.
-To remove the excess coconut oil from your hair, you are best off either rinsing it away with a natural, healthy solution, or using dry shampoo and powders to soak up the oil.
+To remove the excess coconut oil from your hair, you are best off either rinsing it away with a natural, healthy solution or using dry shampoo and powders to soak up the oil.

 The natural way to remove coconut oil from the hair is by shampooing, or using a homemade cleansing solution if washing your hair does not work.

-For instance, you can use lemon juice to remove coconut oil, but squeezing 2 fresh lemons into a bowl, and mixing with 8 fluid ounces of water.
+For instance, you can use lemon juice to remove coconut oil, by squeezing 2 fresh lemons into a bowl, and mixing with 8 fluid ounces of water.
 Then, pour this over the scalp and hair, leave it to sit, and rinse away with warm water.
 The coconut oil in your hair should rinse away with the lemon juice.

 You can also try rinsing the coconut oil out with an egg wash technique.
-This is done by beating 2 or 3 eggs in a bowl, and adding 32 fluid ounces of water, before mixing them together until combined.
+This is done by beating 2 or 3 eggs in a bowl and adding 32 fluid ounces of water, before mixing them together until combined.
 Then, you can pour this over your hair and rub it into the scalp and ends.
 Leave the egg wash to sit on your hair for 5-10 minutes, and rinse with lukewarm (not warm) water.
 This should then remove any remaining coconut oil in your hair.

 If you want a quick fix, you can use dry shampoo, or a baby powder to soak up any excess coconut oil left in your hair.
 Simply spray on, or shake the powder onto the hair, and brush it through to the ends.
-This can soak up the coconut oil completely, but you may want to shampoo and rinse your hair afterwards just in case.
+This can soak up the coconut oil completely, but you may want to shampoo and rinse your hair afterward just in case.

 Do you put coconut oil on wet or dry hair?

-This will give it a good moisture boost, and will leave your hair looking and feeling soft, shiny and healthy all day long.
+This will give it a good moisture boost and will leave your hair looking and feeling soft, shiny, and healthy all day long.